April 6, 2017

 where pitchers of the previous season were well preserved into flowering.

-A population of anthocyanin-free plants has been found in
+of anthocyanin-free plants has been found in California by C.

-California (Meyers-Rice 1997).
+L. Elder (1994).
 The flower has no red venation and is totally yellow.
-The

-are identical to the normal variety in all the other aspects.
-Meyers-Rice
+yellow.
+The plants are identical to the normal form in any other respect.

 "Othello".
-(The cultivar is a "cultivated variety" that is
+(Cultivar is a "cultivated variety" that is

 It is Rebecca Austin who first reported the compass nature of